rbaihis/AWS_basics/IAM.md

     - `Server Certificates`.
 ## Groups
 ### Charecteristics
+- Group can be granted Permissions, Organized way to group meaningful policies in groups for better GLP-concept.
+- Groups allows better organization for minimizing the overhead of assigning policies directly to users.
 - A group cannot be nested within another group.
 - There are no Default-Groups in AWS that automaticaaly include all existing users.
 - A user when Created does not create its own group by default (not like when creating users in Linux).